Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Why Authentic Healing Requires Self‑Integration

-Each tradition has its terminology to describe the Spirit, including terms like:
+Each tradition has its terminology to describe the Spirit, including:

 - Atman,